Dr. Linda Kassebaum Johnson - DVM 1983

 American Veterinary Medical Association 2016

-Dr. Linda Kassebaum Johnson, Denver, Colorado, has been selected by the Kansas State University College of Veterinary Medicine for its 2016 Alumni Recognition Award to be presented during the annual convention of the American Veterinary Medical Association (AVMA) in San Antonio, Texas, on August 8.
+Dr. Linda Kassebaum Johnson, Denver, Colorado, was selected by the Kansas State University College of Veterinary Medicine for its 2016 Alumni Recognition Award, which was presented during the annual convention of the American Veterinary Medical Association (AVMA) in San Antonio, Texas, on August 8, 2016.
 The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. Johnson earned a bachelor’s degree in 1979, a Doctor of Veterinary Medicine (DVM) degree in 1983, and a master’s degree in pathology in 1987, all from Kansas State University.
 She completed a postdoctoral fellowship and a Master of Public Health degree in 1990 at Johns Hopkins University in Baltimore, Maryland.
 She is board certified by the American College of Veterinary Pathologists in anatomic pathology and has a specialty in comparative pathology and animal models of human disease.
 She is currently a professor in the pathology department in the School of Medicine at the Anschutz Medical Campus of the University of Colorado.

 “My happiest memories and most significant educational influences occurred at Kansas State University,” Dr. Johnson said.
 “I’m overwhelmed and deeply humbled to receive this honor from my peers.
 The College of Veterinary Medicine has always attracted and graduated the most talented veterinarians in the country.
 I have always been indebted and proud of my KSU roots.”